GregB12345/ChandirasekaranIT1025/Lab5/readme.md

 Remember to upload screenshot as VirtualMachineOptionA or VirtualMachineOptionB to this folder.

 ## Conclusion

-Include your professional conclusion here...
+Summary of your understanding from this week's lab